CALM-PDE: Continuous and Adaptive Convolutions for Latent Space Modeling of Time-dependent PDEs: Introduction

 We demonstrate the effectiveness of our approach through a broad set of experiments, solving Initial Value Problems (IVPs) in fluid dynamics with regularly and irregularly sampled spatial domains.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a new model that solves arbitrarily discretized PDEs in a fixed latent space. \item A novel encoder-decoder approach based on continuous convolutions that learns where to apply the convolution operation (query points) to effectively sample the spatial domain. \item A kernel function with a locality inductive bias (epsilon neighborhood and distance weighting) to enhance efficiency and encourage learning local patterns, and a modulation that allows query points with similar positions to consider different spatial features. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a model featuring a novel encoder and decoder that solves arbitrarily discretized PDEs in a fixed latent space. \item A novel encoder-decoder approach based on continuous convolutions that learns where to apply the convolution operation (query points) to effectively sample the spatial domain. \item A kernel function with a locality inductive bias (epsilon neighborhood and distance weighting) to enhance efficiency and encourage learning local patterns, and a modulation that allows query points with similar positions to consider different spatial features. \end{itemize}